Healthy Homes Assessment Greenmeadows

 Insulation Greenmeadows

-Underfloor and ceiling insulation is a requirement to all rental homes as of July 1st, 2019.
-Property managers and landlords have to make sure that the insulation is up to the new quality.
-In certain situations, the existing ceiling insulation or insulation in the sub floor space might need to be replaced or replaced.
+Ceiling and underfloor insulation is mandatory on all rental homes since 1 July 2019.
+All landlords and property managers should make sure that the insulation is in line with this new standard.
+In some cases, old ceiling insulation as well as insulation within the sub floor space may need to be topped up or replaced.

-A well-insulated property will help to control condensation, and decrease the risk of mould and dampness and also makes an easier task for the house to hold warmth.
+A well-insulated property will reduce the risk of condensation, and decrease the risk of mould and dampness, and also makes an easier task to allow the house to hold the heat.

-The "R" stands for thermal resistance, and is a measure of how well the insulation resists heat flow.
-The more high the R-value, more effective the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
+The more R-value is higher, the better the insulation.

 See the full details of this Healthy Homes insulation quality.